Robertfarb/whiteboarding-curriculum/algorithms/heaps/project/firstname_lastname/README.md

 ## Heap

 Start by implementing `BinaryMinHeap`.
 Instances of `BinaryMinHeap` will use an array to store items.
+Define a default prc for the MinHeap property.
+You will be able pass in a different prc that will make it behave like a MaxHeap.

 Add the `::child_indices` and `::parent_index` methods.
 The `::child_indices` method should take in a parent index and the length of an array and return only the child indices that fall within the array.
 The `::parent_index` method should take in a child index and return its parent index.